 It isn’t about the pieces of art in the gallery.
 It isn’t about seats in a clay, glass, or mosaic class.
 And it certainly isn’t about the coffee.
 What it is about are the experiences and the opportunities to not only create new memories, but celebrate old memories as well.
 And I’m glad that we can offer that at The ClayGround.

-Give us a call today or check out our classes HERE today to book your experience.
+Give us a call today or check out our classes and book your experience today.